INCEPTION

 Robert is The Mark, and if Inception is successful, Robert will betray both his father Maurice (Peter Postlewaite: ALIEN3, THE LOST WORLD: JURASSIC PARK, DARK WATER [2005], THE OMEN [2006], CLASH OF THE TITANS [2010]), and his godfather, Browning (Tom Berenger: SHATTERED, SLIVER, THE GINGERBREAD MAN, SILENT VENOM).

-What stands in Cobb's way is the memory of his dead wife Mal, who infiltrates and destroys everything within the dreams that he tries to control.
+What stands in Cobb's way is the memory or "shade" of his dead wife Mal, who infiltrates and destroys everything within the dreams that he tries to control.
 The huge issue for Cobb, and the reason his last job failed, is because Mal walks into the picture and gives everything away.
 This will be Cobb's last job and what he has to do is contain his mind to keep his memory of Mal from destroying their plan.

 INCEPTION is not a story about a good hero doing a good thing for the best reasons.
 Cobb is a bad man doing bad things for his personal gain.
 The reason we want him to succeed is because his personal gain is not something so selfish as more money, more stuff, more power, but to give his children the father they need.
 Cobb is a fugitive without a country, a parent without children, hoping that he can come through the bad things he is doing toward a life free from crime where he can simply be a good father to his kids.